Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 What is a Generator?

 On the other side of the fence, we have a generator.
-This device takes mechanical energy and converts it into electrical energy as well.
+This device converts mechanical energy into electrical energy as well.
 The process is somewhat the same as the alternator, but a generator can provide an alternating current or a direct current (AC or DC).

 You would choose a generator when more electricity is needed because they produce voltage throughout the entire device without stopping.
 You can use a generator to charge a battery when it’s completely drained as well.

 For this reason, we see generators as the best possible option as a power backup for homes and RVs.
-These are cut out for the big jobs because the output is constant, and it generates both AC and DC currents.
+These are cut out for the big jobs because the output current is constant, and it generates both Alternating current and Direct Current.

 Understanding AC vs. DC